numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 ### Step 5: Provision EC2 Instances and RDS Database

-To provision EC2 instances and an RDS database, you need to create a main.tf file with the following content
+To provision EC2 instances and an RDS database, you need to create a main.tf file with the following content:

 ```
 resource "aws_instance" "production_1_instance" {